Forestbrook/Forestbrook.github.io/docs/azure.md

 # Azure and Azure DevOps

-_Knowledge base is currently in project Wiki.
+_Most of the knowledge base is currently in project Wiki.
 Will be moved here soon._